Blog

 Raw land flipping is the simplest form of real estate investing: you buy a vacant parcel at the right price and resell it for more without renovating, managing contractors, or dealing with tenants.
 It’s a clean numbers-driven model where your profit comes from spotting value before the rest of the market notices.

-Unlike house flipping, you’re not repairing roofs, pulling permits, or waiting on inspectors.
+Unlike house flipping, land flipping doesn’t involve repairing roofs, pulling permits, or waiting on inspectors.
 Your job is to understand zoning, confirm access, and negotiate a price that leaves room for a spread.
 That’s it.

 Most land flippers focus on: